 Students in The School of Stage and Screen have the opportunity to participate in a diversity of productions, whether behind the scenes, on the script, behind the camera or on the stage.

-Season tickets or single show tickets can be purchased online here or by calling 828-227-2479
+Season tickets or single show tickets can be purchased online here or by calling the Bardo Box Office at 828-227-2479

-Rounding out the 2018/2019 Stage and Screen season is the most exciting single night of the academic year, the Controlled Chaos Film Festival, a celebration of numerous narrative and documentary films created by the students in the Film and Television Production program.
-Controlled Chaos will be held on May 3rd in the Performance Hall at the Bardo Arts Center.
+Rounding out the 2019/2020 Stage and Screen season is the most exciting single night of the academic year, the Controlled Chaos Film Festival, a celebration of numerous narrative and documentary films created by the students in the Film and Television Production program.
+Controlled Chaos will be held on May 3rd at the Bardo Performing Arts Center.